 As you can see, WinOptimizer is extremely thorough software, and beyond the cleaning and optimizing tools, you have the additional modules available to help you keep your PC is its best shape possible.
 I did notice once I ran a second benchmark that my NovaBench score was virtually unchanged.
 However, like I mentioned, I run other scans regularly on this PC, so there wasn’t really much room for optimizing – but I did notice from the sheer number of issues discovered and cleaned up that I had a lot of wasted space on my system – so WinOptimizer certainly performed as advertised in that respect.

 Why not give WinOptimizer a try?
 I’d like to know if anyone else sees a performance or memory increase thanks to this software.
-Download the trial or grab the full version for free from MakeUseOf Rewards, then share your experiences and feedback in the comments section below.
+Download the trial, then share your experiences and feedback in the comments section below.

 Image Credit: Gears via Shutterstock